- Patients

 - Blood tests - with the aim to test gallbladder and liver function, plus check for tumour markers

-- Imaging scans that may include X-ray, ultrasound,
+- Imaging scans - may include X-ray, ultrasound,

 magnetic resonance imaging (MRI) scan, computed tomography (CT) scan, and magnetic resonance cholangiopancreatography (MRCP) - Endoscopic retrograde cholangiopancreatography (ERCP) - this test is a type of X-ray, that is used to create an image of the bile duct, which can help show if there are any blockages or abnormalities caused by a tumour and if necessary, take a sample of bile duct tissue or insert a small tube (called a stent) to open up the ducts.